brandleadership/kuhsaft/README.md

 (NOTE: Steps below should hopefully not be necessary in future versions:)

-In order to load the engine's assets you need to require them in your application.css:

-    //= require kuhsaft

 Finally, you need to add a before filter to the application controller (for now...)

     ApplicationController < ActionController::Base